 Lisa Schultz, Copy Chief

-Lisa is LAM’s associate editor and is responsible for copyediting the magazine and blog.
-Before joining ASLA in 2006, she worked on the copy desk at Legal Times and as a freelance publications consultant for labor union and nonprofit clients.
+Lisa is an associate editor for LAM and is responsible for copyediting the magazine and blog.
+Before coming to ASLA in 2006, she worked on the copy desk at Legal Times and as a freelance publications consultant for labor union and nonprofit clients.
 She has a BA in English with a concentration in writing from West Virginia University.